|Colors:||white, black, cream, brown|

 Are These Dogs Good for Families? 👪

-The Malchi has a number of traits that mean he is not considered suitable as a family pet.
-Your Malchi is a small dog and children have a tendency to reach out and grab at ears and other body parts.
+The Malchi has several traits that mean he is not considered suitable as a family pet.
+Your Malchi is a small dog and children tend to reach out and grab at ears and other body parts.
 This can scare your Malchi and make him defensive and potentially aggressive.

 This breed tends to be better suited to a quiet life because constant noise and movement will lead him to bark even more than usual.
-He may also have a tendency to bark at night if he hears noises, and the ruckus will easily wake small children.
+He may also tend to bark at night if he hears noises, and the ruckus will easily wake small children.